Milestone #9388: 2015 Shutdown

 - vmeintFilterRunAvgCreate chainID - Adds a running average filter to filter chain identified by 'chainID'

-#9 Updated by John Diamond about 5 years ago
+#9 Updated by John Diamond over 5 years ago

 - % Done changed from 50 to 80